ogonna-anaekwe/ptail/README.md

 # Unix's tail command reverse engineered.
-This is a barebones re-implementation of Unix's [tail](https://en.wikipedia.org/wiki/Tail_(Unix)) command.
+This is a bare-bones re-implementation of Unix's [tail](https://en.wikipedia.org/wiki/Tail_(Unix)) command.
 Let's call it `ptail`.
 It's so simplistic that all it does is print the `tail` of a single given file.
 By default, it prints the last 5 lines in the file; however you may specify the number of lines you wish to print to bypass said default.

 # Assumptions
 We make 3 simple assumptions: